Functions

 Higher-Order Functions

-A higher-order function is one that takes or returns another function.
-This is where functional programming really shines.
-Instead of writing loops, you describe transformations.
-The standard library gives you the classics: map to transform each element, filter to keep the ones you want, and fold to reduce a collection down to a single value.
+A higher-order function takes or returns another function.
+This is where functional programming earns its keep: rather than write loops, you describe transformations.
+The standard library gives you the classics. map transforms each element, filter keeps the ones you want, and fold reduces a collection to a single value.

 [map [fn [x] [* x x]] #[1 2 3 4]]